Parrot: Data-Driven Behavioral Priors for Reinforcement Learning

 Robotics: Science and Systems (RSS), 2019

-In this paper, we propose an approach for removing the need for manual engineering of reward specifications by enabling a robot to learn from a modest number of examples of successful outcomes, followed by actively solicited queries, where the robot shows the user a state and asks for a label to determine whether that state represents successful completion of the task.
-While requesting labels for every single state would amount to asking the user to manually provide the reward signal, our method requires labels for only a tiny fraction of the states seen during training, making it an efficient and practical approach for learning skills without manually engineered rewards.
+In this paper, we propose an approach for removing the need for manual engineering of reward specifications by enabling a robot to learn from a modest number of examples of successful outcomes, followed by a small number of actively solicited queries, where the robot shows the user a state and asks for a label to determine whether that state represents successful completion of the task.
 We evaluate our method on real-world robotic manipulation tasks where the observations consist of images viewed by the robot's camera.
 In our experiments, our method effectively learns to arrange objects, place books, and drape cloth, directly from images and without any manually specified reward functions, and with only 1-4 hours of interaction with the real world.

 Variational Inverse Control with Events: A General Framework for Data-Driven Reward Definition